JohnBHalstead/shapwaterfall/README.md

 - *clf*: a tree based classifier that is fitted to X_tng, training data.
 - *X_tng*: the training Data Frame used to fit the model.
 - *X_val*: the validation, test, or scoring Data Frame under observation.
-Note that the data frame must contain an extra column who's label is "Reference".
+Note that the data frame must contain an extra column who's label is 'Reference'.
 - *ref1 and ref2*: the first and second reference, observation, client, or customer under study.
 Can either be a string or an integer.
-If the column data is a string, use "ref1" and "ref2.
+If the column data is a string, use 'ref1' and 'ref2'.
 Otherwise, use an integer, such as 4 or 107.
 - *num_features*: the number of important features that describe the local interpretability between to the two observations.

+**Important Reminder**

+The package users have to take care of the following with respect to the 'Reference' column.
+Otherwise it could result in errors.

+- X_tng  should only have the features used while training using  model.fit() without the feature ‘Reference’.
+- X_sc  should have the feature named  ‘Reference’  which is unique identifier for  the scoring data frame and this should not be a feature used in the model training.
+- The features in X_sc  should be in the same order as X_tng.
+(This is important as I got totally wrong prediction scores when the order was not maintained)
+- ‘ref1’ and ‘ref2’ are values of ‘Reference’ feature used for comparison

 **Dependent Packages**